AthanasopoulosG/Anime-List/README.md

 In order to set up and run the .war file these steps must be taken first
 ***************************************************************************

-1. Download java jre to compile files in server
+1. Download java jre to compile files on server

 2. Download apache-tomcat-9 version (tested and recommended) https://tomcat.apache.org/download-90.cgi
    and search for the Windows Service Installer .(search linux/mac installation proccess online)